 Location: Culham, Oxfordshire

-We are seeking mechanical design engineers to design, develop, commission, test, maintain and operate tools and equipment for these remote handling operations.
+We are seeking number of Lead Mechanical Design Engineers to design, develop, commission, test, maintain and operate tools and equipment for these remote handling operations.
 Please note, one of the available positions includes the line management of a section.

 The main responsibilities of the role will include: